adrilow/Proof-of-the-amortized-time-complexity-of-the-Union-Find-data-structure-in-Isabelle-HOL/README.md

 # Bachelor Thesis: Proof of the amortized time complexity of an efficient implementation of the Union-Find data structure in Isabelle/HOL

-For a detailed explanation of the project, as well as the presented theories, see the writeup in ./tum-thesis-latex-master which contains its own README for building the pdf.
+For a detailed explanation of the project, as well as the presented theories, see the writeup in ./tum-thesis-latex-master which contains its own README for building the pdf, or the already compiled submitted version of the thesis.

 ## Usage